thanksmister/android-mqtt-alarm-panel/README.md

 -- Be sure to change the settings in the Alarm Control Panel application to match these settings.
 By default the                pending_time and delay_time are used for all alarm modes unless otherwise changed.

+## Capture Images (Telegram/Mailgun)

+If you would like to capture and email images when the alarm is deactivated then you need to setup a [Mailgun](https://www.mailgun.com/) account.
+You will need to enter the domain address and API key from your Mailgun accoint into the application setting screen along with other information.

+You may also use Telegram to recieve a notification with the image when the alarm is deactivated.
+To use Telegram you need a chat Id and a Telegram Bot API token.
+Follow the [Telegram guide on Home Assistant](https://home-assistant.io/components/notify.telegram/) to setup Telegram.
+Enter the chat Id and token into the application settings screen.

+The camera only captures images when activated in the settings and MailGun is setup properly.
+Images are captured each time the alarm is deactivated.
+You may use either Mailgun, Telegram, or both to send notifications.

+## Screensaver, Image, Clock, Webpage

+To use a screen saver other than the digital clock, turn this feature on in the screen saver settings.
+You will need an Imgur key and a tag for which images you would like to use from [Imgur Client Id](https://apidocs.imgur.com/).
+You will need a valid web page URL to use the a webpage as screensaver.
+Note that the application offers limited webpage support and some web animations may slow down your device.

+## Platform Screen or Webpage View

+You can load your Home Assistant (or any web page) as alternative view by entering your Home Assistant address.
+The address should be in the format http://192.168.86.240:8123 and include the port number.
+You can use HADashboard or Home Assistant kiosk mode as well.
+This feature uses an Android web view component and may not work on older SDK versions.

+## MQTT Communication

+The Alarm Panel application can display and control components using the MQTT protocal.
+Alarm Panel and Home Assistant work together to control the Home Assistant Alarm Control Panel, display weather data, receive sensor data, control the application Day/Night mode, and send various remote commands to the application.

+You can also interact and control the application and device remotely using either MQTT commands, including using your device as an announcer with Google Text-To-Speach.
+Each device required a unique base topic which you set in the MQTT settings, the default is "alarmpanel".
+This distinguishes your device if you are running multiple devices.

 ### MQTT Weather

 ![weather](https://user-images.githubusercontent.com/142340/47173511-a193e200-d2e4-11e8-8cbc-f2d57cdb6346.png)